Democrats Consider: Is A White, Straight Man The Safe Bet Against Trump?

 Likewise, Iowa voter Marilynn Leggio said she thought Elizabeth Warren would be a good president.
 But she added a note of caution: "I think there's a lot of men out there that would never vote for a woman.
 I hate to say that, but I think that."

+Democrats have 19 candidates and counting to pick from ahead of 2020, the most diverse field in American history in terms of gender, race and sexuality.
+And while they try to pick whom they personally like, they are also doing some serious mental gymnastics around the question of electability — whom their fellow Americans might vote for.

-Anita Burgess saw several candidates speak at the National Action Network's annual conference in New York City.
+Anita Burgess saw several candidates speak at annual conference of the National Action Network, Rev. Al Sharpton's civil rights group, in New York City.

 "I have a friend at work — she's like, 'You're not progressive.'
 She thinks that I don't want a woman president," Burgess said.
 "I do!
 But I don't think they're going to do it!
 And so I can't waste my vote either, because we have to get the orange man out.
 I'm sorry — orange man got to go."
 (She was referring to President Trump.)